 - A brief history of sex and sexuality in Ancient Greece

 Fast-forward to AD 525 and sex was still a major aspect of Roman life.
 Theodora, who was empress to Justinian I, worked in a Constantinople brothel performing mime and obscene burlesque.
 One of her star roles was as Leda in Leda and the Swan; this involved lying on her back while other actors scattered barley on her groin.
 The barley was then pecked up by geese masquerading as Zeus.
 Inviting fellow actors to copulate with her on stage was another of Theodora’s party pieces.

 But Theodora was later transformed into virtual sainthood with her raft of social reforms protecting women from physical and sexual abuse and discrimination, enacted when she assumed the position of empress.

-Paul Chrystal is the author of In Bed with the Romans, published by Amberley Publishing.
-To find out more, click here.
+Paul Chrystal is the author of In Bed with the Romans (Amberley Publishing, 2015).

 This article was first published by HistoryExtra in 2015

 Enhance the festive season with a subscription to BBC History Magazine + David Mitchell's latest masterpiece UNRULY - signed and hardback!